 ROBERT SIEGEL, HOST:

 Russia has a problem with drunken passengers on airplanes.
 On its national airline, for example, more than 1,000 incidents of disorderly conduct in the past three years, most of them involving drinking.
-Now, aviation officials are considering drastic measures, as NPR's Corey Flintoff reports from Moscow.
+Well, now, aviation officials are considering drastic measures, as NPR's Corey Flintoff reports from Moscow.

-Rahman Gasarov(ph), an advisor to the parliamentary committee on transportation, says the problem is a symptom of Russia's prosperity.
+Roman Gysarov, an adviser to the parliamentary committee on transportation, says the problem is a symptom of Russia's prosperity.

 ROMAN GYSAROV: (Speaking foreign language)

 FLINTOFF: He notes that more Russians can afford to fly these days, boosting air travel by around 15 percent a year.
 Most of these new travelers are on holiday, Gysarov says; and for some, the party starts the minute they board the plane.
 Inexperienced travelers may also be uneasy about flying, and crave the calming effect of a drink.
 The airlines would like to exert more control over the availability of alcohol on board, but Gysarov doubts this will work.
 He says it's just too unwieldy to have airline personnel take custody of passengers' duty-free liquor when they board.